aayush4515/mobile-app-dev-course/README.md

 ## 📂 Projects

-- Project 1: Pizza Party 🍕
+- Project 1: Pizza Party 🍕 <br />
 A mobile ordering app focused on UI/UX design and form handling.

-- Project 2: Performance Prognosis 📊
+- Project 2: Performance Prognosis 📊 <br />
 An application that tracks and displays performance metrics, integrating data storage and visualization features.

-- Project 3: Skeleton Project
+- Project 3: Skeleton Project <br />
 A project created to get familiar with creating .NET MAUI App on Visual Studio, and running the Android simulator.

 (More projects will be added as the course progresses.)